classabbyamp/mkinitcpio-tailscale/README.md

 ## Setup

 1. [Set up ACLs](https://tailscale.com/kb/1018/acls/).
 2. Generate an [auth key](https://login.tailscale.com/admin/settings/keys) and save it to a file like `/tmp/mk-ts-authkey`.
-Recommended settings: NOT reusable, NOT ephemeral, and tagged with the `mkinitcpio` tag or similar.
+Recommended settings: NOT reusable, NOT ephemeral, 1 day expiration, and tagged with the `mkinitcpio` tag or similar.
 3. Run the included `mkinitcpio-tailscale-setup` script.
 This will generate the necessary `tailscaled.state` file in `/etc/tailscale`.
 4. Add `tailscale` to `HOOKS` in `/etc/mkinitcpio.conf`, after any network setup hooks.
 5. Regenerate the initramfs.